 I have my first surgery.
 They morcellate the fibroids inside me.
 Samples are sent for examination.
 Why is it taking so long for the results?

 Finally they tell me.
 It was not a fibroid at all.
 It was cancer.
 It just mimics a fibroid.
 It is aggressive, it is persistent, and it has gone through my blood vessels and got supplied to the rest of my body including vital organs.

-Once the initial shock wears off, we spring into action.
+Once the initial shock wares off, we spring into action.
 Phone calls being made, referrals, contacts, research…friends and family trying to help any way they can.
 People wondering if I’m going to take action against the doctor.
 I can’t be wasting my energy and resources on all that now.
 I must be forward facing.
 I’m going to concentrate on the hope and I’m going to draw from all the love which is pouring in from friends and family.
 Besides, the full implications have not really sunk in yet.

 I have CANCER!
 It is the bad kind.
 Also, incredibly rare so it makes sense that I should get it.
-After all, Murphy fashioned his law after me .That’s okay, I’m going to prove Murphy wrong.
+After all, Murphy fashioned his law on me .That’s okay, I’m going to prove Murphy wrong.

 There is much discussion about what protocols to follow, which poisons to use, should chemo follow the radiation or the other way around?
 This cancer is so rare that there are not enough studies and no set protocols.
 Finally, they decide to do the radiation first, followed by intensive chemotherapy.
 But first, the urgent second surgery.
 My incision starts above the navel and goes all the way down.
 They remove everything – uterus, ovaries, tubes, surrounding tissue, some nodes as well as my Omentum.

 That’s alright.
 They’re doing all they can.
 They’re trying to save me.
 I’m surrounded by love and well wishes.
 All I need to do is be a good patient.
 I can take the pain.
 I can help them along.
 I’ll fight this.
 My husband, my mother and my Thunder are waiting for me.